 Let’s get into what makes up travel hacking.
 A number of people think that travel hacking just means that you open some new credit cards and build an awards points balance.
 Then, you book a trip!

-Think of the lifecycle for travel hacking the following manner:
+Think of the lifecycle for travel hacking in the following manner:

-- Pre-build up and harvesting of rewards points
+- Pre-build up and harvesting of travel rewards

 - Deploying the rewards points in the most efficient manner